 Some may find the opening exchanges in dialogue slightly laborious in their exposition, but they all serve a purpose, especially when the plot reaches its climax.
 (A second viewing is rewarding because of this).
 And it’s at the climax when Bong’s blend of the fantastical and the practical hits home in its literalism.
 Not only do the final twists come as a sucker punch to Curtis, but they hit us just as hard in a tragic bit of irony.
 Is a world—where the exploitation of humanity is needed to prevent its extinction—a world worth saving?
 This ending may be bleak.
 It may be cynical, but it is unapologetically honest.

 In this summer tentpole era of product-over-pop art, rarely does a film like Snowpiercer come along that appeals to our heads and our hearts.
 Minister Mason stresses to the tail sectioners to “Keep your place.
 Know your place.”
-Snowpiercer belongs squarely alongside the sci-fi greats like Metropolis and Blade Runner because it so adeptly and memorably wrestles with what it means to be human.
+Someday Snowpiercer may belong squarely alongside other sci-fi greats because it so adeptly and memorably wrestles with what it means to be human.
 It’s the kind of film that restores your faith in cinema; an unmitigated achievement of imagination.